Red Velvet Sandwich Cookies

 Red velvet sandwich cookies are chewy and filled with cream cheese frosting.
 Try this dessert recipe for Christmas or Valentine’s Day!

 Who here is a red velvet cake fan?
 You’re in luck.
 I have made delicious red velvet sandwich cookies that taste just like the cake.
 Filled with smooth cream cheese frosting, these chewy cookies are unbelievably good.
+If you like the flavor combo of red velvet and cream cheese, then you will certainly love these red velvet cake balls!

 Why this recipe works: These cookies have the same taste as red velvet cake, but have a chewy texture.
 They are easy to make with a hand mixer and pair perfectly with rich cream cheese frosting.